IHE/ITI.MHD/input/pagecontent/ITI-68.md

 The Document Consumer sends a HTTP GET request to the server.
 The Document Consumer request may be to retrieve the document content referenced by a DocumentReference.content.attachment.url.

-The Document Consumer may provide a HTTP Accept header, according to the semantics of the HTTP protocols (see RFC2616, Section 14.1).
+The Document Consumer may provide HTTP Accept header, according to the semantics of the HTTP protocols (see RFC2616, Section 14.1).
+This enables the Document Consumer to indicate prefered mime-types such that the Document Responder could provide the document requested in an encoding other than the encoding indicated in the DocumentReference.
+For example, indicating `application/fhir+json` could result in the response from the Document Responder being a json FHIR Bundle of type `document` with all the content encoded as FHIR resources.

 The only MIME type assured to be returned is the MIME type indicated in the DocumentReference.content.attachment.contentType.

 The HTTP If-Unmodified-Since header shall not be included in the GET request.